tavaresrafa/react-challenge-hostgator/README.md

 # Extra Challenge Points

-`Utilização de automatizadores (Gulp, Grunt ou Webpack):` I'm using Webpack for the automations.
+`Utilização de automatizadores (Used Webpack to automate the list below):`
+- Autoprefixed CSS, so you don’t need `-webkit-` or other prefixes.
+- A live development server that warns about common mistakes.
+- A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps.

 `Utilização de pré-processadores de CSS (SASS, LESS e etc):` The project was implemented with SASS.